-Sample direction

-Defines if samples are dispensed into the target labware in the next available well in the row-wise or column-wise.
+Sample direction: Defines if samples are dispensed into the target labware in the next available well in the row-wise or column-wise.
 This option is not available for In-Situ.

-Replicate direction

-Defines if replication direction is dispensed in the next available well in the row/column or into the same positions of subsequent plates (plate-wise).
+Replicate direction: Defines if replication direction is dispensed in the next available well in the row/column or into the same positions of subsequent plates (plate-wise).

-Well Offset

-Specify the offset inside a labware (source, diluent or destination).
+Well Offset: Specify the offset inside a labware (source, diluent or destination).
 The wells until the offset will stay empty.
 In multiple plates this counts for the first plate.
-Counting is done top to bottom then left to right.
+Counting is done from top to bottom, then from left to right.

-Compartment

-Defines the number of compartments of a well.
+Compartment: Defines the compartment within a well to be used.

-X offset [mm]

-X-Pipetting offset counted from the middle of the well.
+X offset [mm]: X-Pipetting offset counted from the middle of the well.
 Allows pipetting next to the well border.

-Y offset [mm]

-Y-Pipetting offset counted from the middle of the well.
+Y offset [mm]: Y-Pipetting offset counted from the middle of the well.
 Allows pipetting next to the well border.

-Maximum dispenses per Aspirate

-Number of dispenses allowed for pipetting until a reaspirate has to be done.
+Maximum dispenses per Aspirate: Number of dispenses allowed for pipetting until a reaspirate has to be done.
 After reaspiration or DiTi change this number starts counting from 0.